 1) Bechstein Upright Pianos

-If you are shopping around for an upright piano, you might as well consider this brand, specifically, the Bechtein Concert 8 model.
+If you are shopping around for a German upright piano, you might as well consider this brand, specifically, the Bechtein Concert 8 model.
 It features a 13-cm tall upright piano that provides enough headroom for a tremendous internal acoustic assembly that is quite similar to that of the C model.
-Bechstein, as a piano brand, thrives in providing grand masterpiece of sterling class pianos.
+Bechstein, as a German piano brand, thrives in providing grand masterpiece of sterling class pianos.

 The Concert 8 model, for example, epitomizes a sophisticated piano, capable of providing great dynamism and colorful timbre.
 It offers optimized sound development with other outstanding characteristics.
 For this reason, this upright piano model is much revered by expert musicians, including the famous dynamic duo of “Simon & Garfunkel and the Fabulous Four “The Beatles.”
 In fact, this model is considered to be the royalty when it comes to upright pianos.
 This is surely not an overstatement.
 But it bears so much truth.
 The hefty price of this piano, however, would surely deter beginners from purchasing this model.